Viacheslav Chornovil: Return to Yakutia (1978-1980)

-Final arrest (1980–1983)
+Wrongful conviction for attempted rape (1980-1985)

 Chornovil was arrested yet again on 8, 9, or 15 April 1980 on charges of attempted rape.
 The charges are frequently described in Ukrainian historiography as fabricated, and were likewise referred to as such by the American Time magazine.
 Several other leading dissidents, including Mykola Horbal, Yaroslav Lesiv, and Yosyf Zisels, received similar bogus accusations around the time.
-Myroslav Marynovych, a member of the UHG, later accused the KGB of outright falsifying information which led to Chornovil's arrest, quoting a KGB officer as stating that "we will not make any more martyrs" by arresting individuals exclusively on political charges.
+Myroslav Marynovych, a member of the UHG, quoted a KGB officer as saying that "we will not make any more martyrs" by arresting individuals exclusively on political charges.
 Chornovil's arrest, as well as those of several other dissidents from Ukraine and throughout the Soviet Union, took place amidst a meeting of the Conference on Security and Co-operation in Europe in Madrid, and Time stated that some observers believed the arrests were done to demonstrate Soviet umbrage towards the Helsinki Accords.

 Following his arrest, Chornovil declared a hunger strike, characterising his arrest and those of others as contrary to Leninist ideals and an effort to stifle dissent in the leadup to the 1980 Summer Olympics.
 He was moved to a prison camp in Tabaga, Yakutia, where he was placed into a cell smeared with vomit and faeces.
 At one point, he was transferred to a "recreation room", where he had no access to water.
 Lacking strength as a result of his hunger strike, Chornovil crawled on all fours to reach the prison's toilet, which was one storey below his cell and across the prison yard.
 Several times, he passed out from exhaustion, and was awoken by being doused in water by guards.
-Chornovil had to interrupt his strike after doctors warned he would not be treated for dysentery he contracted during an epidemic in the camp if he continued refusing food.
-For this protest, Chornovil was held in solitary confinement from 5 to 21 November 1980.
+Chornovil had to interrupt his protest after doctors warned he would not be treated for dysentery he contracted during an epidemic in the camp if he continued refusing food.
+For this strike, Chornovil was held in solitary confinement from 5 to 21 November 1980.
 He was found guilty by a closed court in the city of Mirny and sentenced to five years imprisonment.